Zeta-and-Company/pydistinto/howto.md

 ## When using pydistinto for research, how can it be references?

-You can either cite the software itself
+Please cite the software itself.